wgenial/php-mimetyper/README.md

 > The most complete and up-to-date mime type mapping for PHP!

 The goal is to provide a complete and up-to-date mime types mapping for PHP and build a comprehensive and simple interface for PHP.

-This package is heavily inspired from [dflydev](https://github.com/dflydev/dflydev-apache-mime-types) work and extends it.
+This package is heavily inspired from [dflydev/dflydev-apache-mime-types](https://github.com/dflydev/dflydev-apache-mime-types) and [adrienrn/php-mimetyper](https://github.com/adrienrn/php-mimetyper) work and extends it.

 ## Mime types mapping, the right way.